Consistently ranked in the top 10 percent nationally

 The graduate program prepares students for technical leadership roles in industry, academia and government.
 The training provides students with a fundamental understanding of engineering sciences so that graduates can develop creative and innovative approaches to solve important engineering problems of interest to mankind.
 The program offers degrees leading to either a master of science or doctoral degree in electrical and computer engineering and there are many specializations to choose from.

 In addition to the top 10 reasons to choose ECE at Ohio State, other points of pride for the ECE department include:

 - World-renowned faculty who teach all courses and are highly-committed to education and research.
 The ECE Department’s 58 faculty members and 13 researchers include 20 IEEE fellows; many others being fellows in other societies.
-Many in the faculty are internationally renowned researchers with large research programs and a large number of graduate students.
+Numerous faculty are internationally-renowned researchers with large programs involving graduate students.

-- Some of the best and brightest ECE students in the United States and around the world chose Ohio State.
+- Some of the best and brightest ECE students in the United States and around the world choose Ohio State.
 Meet some of our graduate students.

-- Training of our graduate students is recognized as outstanding by many companies and government agencies, and many of them come specifically to OSU to recruit students.
-Many OSU ECE alumni have gone on to have highly successful careers.
+- Training of our graduate students is recognized as outstanding by many companies and government agencies, all actively seeking to recruit Ohio State students.
+Many of our ECE alumni have gone on to have highly successful careers.

 Explore this site to learn more about graduate programs in electrical and computer engineering, including graduate degrees and requirements, and answers to frequently asked questions.
 If there’s an answer you can’t find here, please contact the graduate studies team at email@example.com.